abondar24/CrackingInterview/README.md

 - hamming weight - return the number of '1' bits in unsigned int.
 - add binary - sum two binary nums
 - getSum - sum two ints without using +- operators
+- unique integer - get a unique integer in the given list
+- max xor - get a maximum xor value in given range
+- flip bits - get a number with converted bits

 ## Greedy Tasks